nigkal/ArmenianNLP/BERT/README.md

 model.fit(train_data, epochs = 1, validation_data = validation_data, verbose = 2)
 ```

+You can also download the fine-tuned models from [here](https://mailaub-my.sharepoint.com/:f:/g/personal/nhk19_mail_aub_edu/EhaelJLnRxFEjy3ImAW703MBli9NoGArgVYhhKHFo7-qIA?e=n6emcH).
+These models are named using "BERT_name_task".

 Finally, use the following code for prediction and evaluation.